4 Track Cassette

-The 4 Track Cassette is the second physical release by the band Rolo Tomassi.
+4 Track Cassette is the second demo by British mathcore band Rolo Tomassi.
 It was recorded at Ghost Town Studios in Leeds by Ross Halden at the end of June 2005.
 It was the band's first release through "Danger!
 Laser!
 Phaser!
 Razor!" and due to its limited availability it had sold out very soon after its release.
 In total there are 200 tapes and a variation of different styles of packaging.